TeamDevDev/technical-development-week-one-through-six-starter/writing/review.md

 TODO: Write a brief one paragraph response to this question.

-#### What is one practice from the Fuzzing/Debugging book that enabled you to become a more joy-filled software engineer?
+#### What is one practice/technique from the Fuzzing/Debugging book that enabled you to become a more joy-filled software engineer?

 TODO: Write a brief one paragraph response to this question.